Google E-E-A-T is the recent update to the quality rater guidelines.

 - Experience.
 Content should include first-hand experiences from the author or other users that can provide valuable insight.

 - Expertise.
-The author of the content must have the relevant expertise and knowledge to write about a particular topic or provide a solution.
+The author must have the relevant expertise and knowledge to write about a particular topic or provide a solution.

 - Authoritativeness.
 Content should come from an authoritative source with a good reputation in the industry and must be supported by other credible sources.